dispel4py2-0/Dispel4Py/doc/provenance_documentation.rst

 A workflow is a program that combines atomic and independent processing elements via a specification language and a library of components.
-More advanced systems adopt abstractions to facilitate re-use of workflows across users' contexts and application domains.
+More advanced systems adopt abstractions to facilitate re-use of workflows across users'' contexts and application domains.
 While methods can be multi-disciplinary, provenance should be meaningful to the domain adopting them.
 Therefore, a portable specification of a workflow requires mechanisms allowing the contextualisation of the provenance